How to Make A Smoothie Sweeter: 4 Healthy Ways

 Honey is also known to have small quantities of zinc, potassium, iron, and antioxidants.
 Due to this, they serve to relieve inflammation which, in turn, prevents many health risks such as cancer and heart diseases.

 All you have to do to use honey as a smoothie sweetener is to swap the refined sugar in your smoothie recipe with honey to make a healthier version.
 Plus, you also get to enhance your smoothie recipes with a delicious honey flavor!
 You do need to be careful about the quantity used, however.
 One cup of refined sugar equals one-fourth cup of honey!

 2. Maple Syrup

-Maple syrup is essentially dehydrated maple tree sap and an excellent option to make a smoothie sweeter.
+Maple syrup is essentially dehydrated maple tree sap and an excellent option to make a smoothie sweeter with a natural sweetener.
 Maple syrup sugar has a pretty similar nutritional value as honey; however, it does come with fewer calories.
 Again, it is sweeter than refined sugar but has a lower overall glycemic index.
 Maple syrup comes in a variety of grades, which actually differ by the intensity of maple flavor they contain.
 Maple syrup contains nutrients such as riboflavin, zinc, magnesium, and calcium.
 It is known to have more than 24 antioxidants that help lessen the impact of inflammation and helps combat other issues that wreak havoc on the body.
 Due to the enormous amount of antioxidants, maple syrup also contributes to reducing skin redness, acne, and dry, flaky skin, a cherry on top of any smoothie, am I right?